groue/CombineTraits/README.md

 --o--|--> A single publisher can publish one value and complete.
 ```

-In the Combine framework, the built-in `Just`, `Future` and `URLSession.DataTaskPublisher` are examples of publishers that conform to `SinglePublisher`.
+This library extends many Combine publishers with this protocol, such as `Just`, `Future` and `URLSession.DataTaskPublisher`.

 Conversely, `Publishers.Sequence` is not a single publisher, because not all sequences contain a single value.